Active Investor & Analyst

 Skills

-Equity research Options Financial modelling Python HTML / CSS Data analysis
+Active management Equity research Options / Derivatives Financial modelling Python / SQL Data analysis

 I graduated from Temple University in 2023 with a BBA in Management Information Systems.
 I'm a self taught coder turned capital markets enthusiast — I made my first investment in the stock market at the age of 18, and the markets have remained a passion of mine ever since.